jrsinclair/mazes-presentation/presentation.md

 ## A grid of unconnected rooms

-Note: To help us build that set of unconnected rooms, we're going to do a little bit of math.
-For now, were going to assume we're only building square mazes.
+Note: For now, were going to assume we're only building square mazes.
+And to help us build our set of unconnected rooms, we're going to do a little bit of math.

 ---